 - 8.1.
 Most parents can look after their children without the need of help other than from their family or friends.
 However, some parents may need additional help from our school or other services such as the NHS.
+Early help is support for children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse.
 Providing help early is more effective in promoting the welfare of children than reacting later. - 8.2.
 Any child may benefit from early help, but all staff should be particularly alert to the potential need for early help for the children identified in part 4 of the main policy document.